 The files for the exercise are found on the course web page.
-The main file is spring_mass_problem.m, and the files qcvx help you to set up the Youla parametrization and recovering the controller.
-By editing spring_mass_problem.m, you will be able to modify the objective function and the constraints.
+The main file is spring_mass_problem.m, and the files qcvx help you to set up the Youla parametrization and recover the controller.
+In spring_mass_problem.m, you will be able to modify the objective function and the constraints.

 We will formulate and solve the problem in discrete time, as it gives a straightforward parametrization of Q in the time-domain.
 If you are not used to working with discrete-time systems-don't worry!
-Just consider the discretetime system an approximation of the continuous-time system.
+Just consider the discrete-time system an approximation of the continuous-time system.